keptn/lifecycle-toolkit/docs/docs/use-cases/hpa.md

 ## Set up the HorizontalPodAutoscaler

-Now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` custom resource, we can configure a `HorizontalPodAutoscaler` to make use of this information and therefore scale our application automatically:
+Now that we are able to retrieve the value of our metric, and have it stored in our cluster in the status of our `KeptnMetric` resource, we can configure a `HorizontalPodAutoscaler` to make use of this information and therefore scale our application automatically: